4.3 Strategy for the social inclusion of young people

 For the implementation of inclusion as a horizontal task the corresponding coordination opportunities must be created.

-The Department for Service for self-determined life (DSL - Dienststelle für Selbstbestimmtes Leben) makes its expertise as the specialist department for the disability area available to other organisations, services and authorities.
-Furthermore the DSL gives information and awareness raising on the rights of disabled people.
+The Department for Self-determined Living (Dienststelle für Selbstbestimmtes Leben, DSL) makes its expertise as the specialist department for the disability area available to other organisations, services and authorities.
+Furthermore the Department for Self-determined Living gives information and awareness raising on the rights of disabled people.

 Within the meaning of the UN Convention all authorities and organisations are to design their services step by step to be inclusive.
-As an expert regarding people with disabilities, the DSL supports the project managers of the future projects and horizontal projects as well as the organisations, services and authorities in East Belgium in an advisory capacity on request.
+As an expert regarding people with disabilities, the Department for Self-Determined Living supports the project managers of the future projects and horizontal projects as well as the organisations, services and authorities in the German-speaking Community in an advisory capacity on request.

-In the concrete actualisation of REK II people with disabilities, representatives of the authorities and institutions and also the social interest groups work together in East Belgium in a Monitoring Committee.
+In the concrete actualisation of the Regional Development Concept II people with disabilities, representatives of the authorities and institutions and also the social interest groups work together in the German-speaking Community in a Monitoring Committee.
 This Monitoring Committee has the aim of enabling a coordinated implementation, supporting and advising the future and horizontal projects as well as involving the persons with disabilities in this as experts in the own matters.

 People with disabilities are to be able to participate without restriction in all society and social provision.
-We want to contribute to all people with or without disabilities being promoted together in the discovery and exercise of their individual cultural, artistic and social skills.
-This applies for example to all services of the public libraries and media libraries or to events of all kinds.
-We must learn that it is normal to be different.
+One aim is to contribute to all people with or without disabilities being promoted together in the discovery and exercise of their individual cultural, artistic and social skills.
+This applies for example to all services of the public libraries and media libraries or to events of all kind.
 The subject of inclusion is accordingly an important horizontal subject for many voluntary projects, particularly in the sports, youth and social area.
 Awareness raising, accessibility and further education are important fields of action.

 Trainers and instructors in sport must have the necessary information to also be able to best supervise people with disabilities in everyday training.
 For this barriers and anxieties must be reduced and inclusion skills developed.
 In the basic training of the trainers in the sport area a module will be introduced that is devoted to inclusion skills for people with a disability.

-As part of the cross-border pilot projects, the DG is involved in addition in the evaluation and labelling of barrier-free access to public buildings and those accessible to the public and in the introduction of an EU Mobility Card for people with disabilities.
+As part of the cross-border pilot projects, the German-speaking Community is involved in addition in the evaluation and labelling of barrier-free access to public buildings and those accessible to the public and in the introduction of an EU Mobility Card for people with disabilities.
+As of 2015, the European Disability Card is being implemented in 8 European countries, one of which is Belgium.
 To achieve the aim of an inclusive society, in addition intensive exchange and collaboration with partners domestically and abroad is needed.
-An example of good practice for this is the “inclusion mainstreaming” approach of the Landschaftsverbandes Rheinland [Rhineland Regional Council].
+An example of good practice for this is the “inclusion mainstreaming” approach of the Rhineland Regional Council (Landschaftsverband Rheinland).

 Article 27 of the UN Convention on the Rights of Persons with Disabilities is specifically devoted to the work and employment of people with disabilities.
 Under this article 27 the contracting states recognise the same right to work of people with disabilities.
 This also includes the right to the opportunity to earn a living by work.